andrew/ultimate-awesome/README.md

 - [awesome-saas-directory](https://github.com/open-saas-directory/awesome-saas-directory) - Explore our curated collection of open-source SaaS projects.
 - [awesome-compilers-languages](https://github.com/patrickporto/awesome-compilers-languages) - A curated list of awesome programming language design, domain specific languages and homebrew compilers.
 - [awesome-multimodal-deception-detection](https://github.com/Redaimao/awesome-multimodal-deception-detection) - A reading list for research topics in multimodal deception detection.
-- [Design-Resources](https://github.com/SARAH-HADDAD/Design-Resources) - This repository is a collection of design resources that includes templates, stock photos, icons, fonts, color palettes.
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.
 - [awesome-arts](https://github.com/Spacial/awesome-arts) - Awesome Arts is a collection of arts links and stuff.
 - [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
 Particularly, every paper is built on a transformer.
 - [Awesome-Crowd-Localization](https://github.com/taohan10200/Awesome-Crowd-Localization) - Awesome Crowd Localization.
 - [awesome-android-tips](https://github.com/thanhtoan1196/awesome-android-tips) - :sunglasses: A curated list of awesome Android tips.
-- [awesome-game-file-format-reversing](https://github.com/velocityra/awesome-game-file-format-reversing) - Collection of docs/tools/resources for reverse engineering and working with video game file formats.
 - [awesome-cue](https://github.com/xinau/awesome-cue) - A curated list of awesome CUE projects, libraries, tools and resources.
 - [awesome-edge](https://github.com/yarncraft/awesome-edge) - A qualitative compilation of production-ready frameworks, services and repositories with a focus on Edge Computing & IoT.
 - [awesome-cv-best-paper-list](https://github.com/yyyujintang/awesome-cv-best-paper-list) - Awesome Best Papers in Computer Vision Top Conference(CVPR/ICCV/ECCV).